US senators call on Biden to condition Israel aid on humanitarian access

 The letter is the latest attempt from lawmakers to up the pressure on Biden and push for more accountability from Israel on Gaza.

-Eight United States senators have sent a letter to President Joe Biden calling on him to offer Israel an ultimatum: Expand aid to Gaza or lose US military assistance.
+Eight United States senators have sent a letter to President Joe Biden calling on him to offer Israel an ultimatum: expand aid to Gaza or lose US military assistance.

 The letter, released on Tuesday, is the latest effort by US legislators to question ongoing US support for Israel amid its war in Gaza.
 It also comes as Biden himself has shown more willingness to openly criticise Israeli Prime Minister Benjamin Netanyahu.